NykoEugen/Montal_Home/README.md

 # Montal Home

 ## Description
-A Django web application for managing a furniture store with improved architecture, class-based views, and better development workflow.
+A Django web application for managing a furniture store.

 ## Quick Start (Locally)